Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 ### Export with isParallel

 Exporting with isParallel allows you to export the resources in threads which make the export operation faster. <br>
-__Note__: The isparallel parameter with export consume more RU's in Azure API for FHIR compared to without isparallel parameter which may lead to high cost for Azure API for FHIR.
+__Note__: The isparallel parameter with export may consume more RU's in Azure API for FHIR compared to without isparallel, which may lead to higher costs for Azure API for FHIR.

-During the deployment of the migration tool, users have the option to enable or disable the exporting with isParallel by specifying their values as true or false.
+During the deployment of the migration tool, you will have the option to enable or disable the exporting with isParallel by specifying their values as true or false.
 This is the equivalent of setting the $export query parameter "_isparallel", as mentioned [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/export-data#query-parameters).

 Take a look at the screenshot below to learn how to configure the export settings.
 By default, exporting with isParallel is set to true.
 If you prefer to export without isParallel, you can change the value to false.

 ![Export](images/isParallel.png)

-Upon the completion of deployment, users can still make adjustments to the export settings for isParallel by modifying the values within the Azure function's environment variable.
+Upon the completion of deployment, you can still make adjustments to the export settings for isParallel by modifying the values within the Azure function's environment variable.

 Example: